Rosetta Stone – the Approach (3 out of 5)

 The approach of Rocket Languages is well-rounded, giving the learner exposure to plenty of spoken language input, and focusing on different aspects of language learning including vocabulary, grammar and comprehension.
 The games make learning less stressful and the plentiful audio files assure that the learner will have a good comprehension of the language when he hears it spoken.

-Rosetta Stone - the Drawbacks
+Rosetta Stone – the Drawbacks (2 out of 5)

 Although you can certainly learn plenty of words, phrases and sentences in a foreign language using Rosetta Stone, you may not get as thorough an approach to the language as you had hoped for.
 Here are a few drawbacks of Rosetta Stone: